 Holy Confession is available before Liturgy and Great Vespers!
 For Baptisms, Weddings, Memorial Litiya, or any other services, please arrange with Father Yurii!
-Pastoral Visitations of the Sick: Please inform Father Yurii if you or your family members are going into the hospital for any reason or if they would like to receive Spiritual guidance!
+Pastoral Visitations of the Sick and Infirm: Please inform Father Yurii if you or your family members are going into the hospital for any reason or if they would like to receive Spiritual guidance!

-For more information regarding Church life of our Ukrainian Orthodox Church, please visit the official website of our Holy Ukrainian Orthodox Church-https://uocofusa.org/
+For more information regarding our Church life, please visit the official website of our Holy Ukrainian Orthodox Church-https://uocofusa.org